Paul and Fannie were legally married in Jackson, Mississippi in 1931. They lived together

 history on the NH's application, but no evidence of a divorce was found.

-Because the FO is unable to determine exactly where Paul had lived after he and Fannie
+Because the FO is unable to determine exactly where Paul had lived after Paul and

 the NH's last marriage to Mary is presumed to be valid under the laws of Georgia,

-the State of domicile when he died.
+the State of domicile when Paul died.
 Also, Mary is presumed to be Paul's legal spouse

 under the laws of the other States in our region, including SC.